 Watercolours are best paired with a quality watercolour paper.
 For amateur and professional artists alike, browse our large range of weights and textures.
 Read More

 If you are planning on working with watercolours, then you will need some quality watercolour paper to do your artwork justice.
-Traditional high quality watercolour paper is made from cotton fibres and sheets differ very little thanks to modern mould machines.
-Good watercolour paper is durable and absorbent thanks to the cotton fibres.
+Traditional high-quality watercolour paper is made from cotton fibres, and sheets differ very little thanks to modern mould machines.
+Good watercolour pads have durable and absorbent paper sheets, thanks to the cotton fibres.
 Most paper is white or cream in colour as it allows light to reflect off its surface, which gives the transparent watercolour paint a luminescent look.
 But this isn’t to say that all watercolour paper is the same.

 Hot Pressed (HP): Hot pressed watercolour paper offers a very smooth surface, meaning that if you work with very fine detail, it will not be interrupted by rough textures.

 Cold Pressed (CP): This type of watercolour paper is often known as “NOT”, to mean “not hot pressed”.
 Cold pressed watercolour paper has a surface which is slightly textured and it’s versatility means it’s a popular type.

 Rough: Rough paper is a more textured type of watercolour paper, perfect for creating landscapes where texture adds to the composition.